 - should provide additional information about the plugin of an unspecified nature

-- If included, must provide an explanation of the plugin’s copyright, besides what is included in
+- If included, must provide an explanation of the plugin’s copyright.

 - If included, must provide the text of the license that the plugin is released under.